 Master’s Programs: minimum $12,000 per year (including TA-ships)

 Ph.D.: minimum $20,000 per year (including TA-ships)

 We encourage all students to apply for conference travel award supplements.
 As part of our professionalization seminar, all graduate students are coached in grant-writing techniques, and apply for external funding from agencies such as SSHRC and OGS.
 Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD) top-up award by Queen’s.

-- Bachelor of Arts (Honours) degree with minimum upper second-class standing.
+- Honours Bachelor of Arts degree with minimum average of B+ (3.3/4.3 GPA)

 - Statement of Intent

 - Writing sample (Ph.D. applicants only) to be sent directly to English Department